GramAddict/docs/configuration.md

 Pps.
 You can change that file even while the bot is running if you need to.

 ## Private message
 You can send private message to people you're interacting with.
 You just have to set your pm_list.txt file, always in the folder with your nickname (accounts/yournickname/pm_list.txt).
 Every username has its own pm_list.txt file.
-Emoji are supported. [look here for emoji list supported](https://www.webfx.com/tools/emoji-cheat-sheet/)
+Emoji are supported.
+[Look here for emoji list supported.](https://www.webfx.com/tools/emoji-cheat-sheet/)

 For example:
 ```